mqtt2go/mqtt2go.github.io/mqtt2go-remote-broker.md

 ### MQTT Commands
 <p align="justify">
 The MQTT Commands mentioned below are used in adding a new device process.
-The command structure is based on the structure from 2.1.2.
+The command structure is based on the structure from <a href="./mqtt2go-commands#mqtt_commands">MQTT Commands</a>.
 Again, the numbering in this section is coherent with the numbering in <a href="#add-devices-fig">Fig. 1</a>.
 </p>

 #### Activate Device